20 FAQs on security and anti-virus software.

 Having said that, most threats affect computers running Microsoft Windows, so if your business has no computers running Windows then the risks are much lower.

->

-> However, the number of threats targeting other systems - such as Apple Macs - is growing, so your safety is not guaranteed.
+However, the number of threats targeting other systems - such as Apple Macs and mobile devices - is growing, so your safety is not guaranteed.

->

-> If you're considering trying to go without IT security software, always check with an IT professional.
+If you're considering trying to go without IT security software, always check with an IT professional.
 Virtually all businesses should be using some sort of security software - and it's always better to be safe than sorry.

 5. Do we need security software for our mobile devices?